Cheesemans' Ecology Safaris

 We understand that with this global health crisis comes economic hardship for many people, from travelers like you, to companies like us, to local travel partners in regions we visit who have seen their livelihoods evaporate along with the tourists that normally support their economies.
 Thank you for bearing with us as we work to ensure that we do what is best for all parties.
 We feel that it is important we all take steps to be a part of the solution to this pandemic and help “flatten the curve” by minimizing the opportunity for the COVID-19 to spread, giving medical systems a chance to catch up to the growing demand.
 Our most immediate question to face is, how do we at Cheesemans’ Ecology Safaris do right by you?

-We are cancelling/postponing all of our trips scheduled to depart before June 15, 2020.
+We are cancelling/postponing all of our trips scheduled to depart before September 1, 2020.
 We will inform you as rapidly as possible about our trips as the course of this pandemic unfolds; we are closely assessing each trip about two months before departure.
-Thank you so much for your patience during this challenging time and please contact us if you have any questions or concerns for trips departing after June 15.
+Thank you so much for your patience during this challenging time and please contact us if you have any questions or concerns about future trips.

 We are grateful for your patience as we adapt to this ever-changing situation.
 We hope that in the end this will bring us all closer together and that we can continue to provide you with life-changing experiences for many years to come.